 "(3) JOINT PHYSICAL CUSTODY.
 Physical custody is shared by the parents in a way that assures the child frequent and substantial contact with each parent.
 Joint physical custody does not necessarily mean physical custody of equal durations of time.
-Frequent and substantial contact means that the child has as much time as practical with both parents.
+Frequent and substantial contact means that the child has equal or approximately equal time with both parents.